johnmtayag/Amazon-Recommender-System/README.md

 7. **kwp**: The energy generation capacity of the solar PV system in kw (double)
 8. **operational_at**: The date when the solar PV system was activated (date)

+Each row in this dataset contains the system configuration for an individual solar PV system:

 <p align="center">

 |ss_id|latitude_rounded|longitude_rounded|  llsoacd|orientation|tilt| kwp|operational_at|